 Nicor Home Services, LLC v.
 Holzkamp (Circuit Court, Lake County, Illinois)

-Lead trial counsel representing plaintiff, Nicor Home Services, seeking to recover damages arising out of a car accident.
-First chaired two-day jury trial.
+Lead trial counsel representing Nicor Home Services seeking to recover damages arising out of a car accident.
+First-chaired two-day jury trial.
 Total victory for Nicor Home Services.
-Jury awarded Nicor Home Services 100 percent of its claimed damages, plus court costs.
+Jury awarded Nicor Home Services 100% of its claimed damages, plus court costs.

 Kerr-McGee Chemical LLC v.
 Kemira (London Court of International Arbitration)